-How to use EpiPen (epinephrine) or EpiPen generic auto-injector:
+How to use EpiPen (epinephrine) Auto-Injector

-- 1. Remove the EpiPen auto-injector from the plastic carrying case. - 2.
-Grasp the auto-injector with your fist with the orange tip pointing down. - 3.
-Pull off the blue safety release cap. - 4.
-From a few inches above the thigh, firmly push the orange tip against the mid-outer thigh until you hear a click.
-It is not necessary to swing the pen from a distance. - 5.
-Hold it there for 3 seconds. - 6.
+- 1. Remove the EpiPen Auto-Injector from the plastic carrying case. - 2.
+Pull off the blue safety release cap. - 3.
+Swing and firmly push the orange tip against the mid-outer thigh. - 4.
+Hold it there for about 10 seconds. - 5.
 Remove the pen, and massage the area for 10 seconds.